 - 1. Drag cells A3 through F3 (the word Sales through the sales for the year 2018). - 2.
-Copy the range to the clipboard (Ctrl-C) - 3.
+Copy the range to the clipboard with Ctrl -C. - 3.
 Click on the graphic and make sure the grab bars and graphic show up. - 4.
-Paste in the sales information with Ctrl-V. Do it twice so you can learn how to remove a series from the graph.
+Paste in the sales information with Ctrl -V. Do it twice so you can learn how to remove a series from the graph.

-5. To remove the second copy, just click once on one of the four bars for sales in any ONE year.
-Click again if more than one set of bars (in one particular color) is selected (with little circles at the corners).
-Press [Del] to remove the second set.
+- 5. To remove the duplicate set of bars, click once on one of the 4 bars for sales in any ONE year.
+All sales bars will become selected (showing little circles at all corners). - 6.
+Press Del to remove the second set.